-- 1. Able to engage in critical reception of poetry. - 2.
-Able to trace the development of poetry, the change of its form and content. - 3.
-Able to understand the writing process and through what devices poetry creates impression.
+- i. able to engage in a creative restructuring of poetry. - ii. able to trace various developmental stages of poetry, that implies the change a consistent change in its form and content. - iii. able to understand the creative process and through what devices poetry creates impression.